SumoLogic/sumologic-documentation/docs/integrations/web-servers/haproxy.md

 * In the input plugins section, that is `[[inputs.haproxy]]`:
     * `servers` - The URL to the HAProxy server.
 This can be a comma-separated list to connect to multiple HAProxy servers.
 Please see [this doc](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/haproxy) for more information on additional parameters for configuring the HAProxy input plugin for Telegraf.
     * In the tags section, `[inputs.haproxy.tags]`:
-        * `environment` - This is the deployment environment where the HAProxy server identified by the value of `servers` resides.
+        * `environment`.
+This is the deployment environment where the HAProxy server identified by the value of `servers` resides.
 For example: dev, prod or qa.
 While this value is optional we highly recommend setting it.
-        * `proxy_cluster` - Enter a name to identify this HAProxy cluster.
+        * `proxy_cluster`.
+Enter a name to identify this HAProxy cluster.
 This cluster name will be shown in the Sumo Logic dashboards.
 * In the output plugins section, which is `[[outputs.sumologic]]`:
     * **`url`** - This is the HTTP source URL created in step 2.
 Please see [this doc](/docs/send-data/collect-from-other-data-sources/collect-metrics-telegraf/configure-telegraf-output-plugin.md) for more information on additional parameters for configuring the Sumo Logic Telegraf output plugin.

-    Here’s an explanation for additional values set by this Telegraf configuration that we request you **please do not modify** as they will cause the Sumo Logic apps to not function correctly.
+    **Do not modify** the following values set by this Telegraf configuration as it will cause the Sumo Logic app to not function correctly.

 * `data_format - “prometheus”` In the output plugins section, that is `[[outputs.sumologic]]`.
 Metrics are sent in the Prometheus format to Sumo Logic.
 * `proxy_system: “haproxy”` - In the input plugins section: `[[inputs.Haproxy]]` - This value identifies the proxy system.
-* `component: “proxy”` - In the input plugins section: This value identifies application components.
+* `component: “proxy”`.
+In the input plugins section: This value identifies application components.

 For all other parameters, see [this doc](https://github.com/influxdata/telegraf/blob/master/etc/logrotate.d/telegraf) for more parameters that can be configured in the Telegraf agent globally.